jesscz/library/README.md

 I am building an library app.
+I am using classes.